Skip to content

 2. Remove from heat, then add extracts.
 Remove from heat and let sit for 5 minutes.
 Then stir in the maple extract and vanilla extract.

 3. Serve and enjoy!
-Serve over pancakes or allow to cool and then place in jars.
+Serve the pancake syrup over breakfast favorites or allow to cool and place in jars.

 Maple syrup recipe in a photo with pancakes.